 Assistance dogs are welcome at Discover.

 All our sessions are led by dynamic and skilled Story Builders who are trained to support core language and literacy key skills.
 Our sessions are accessible to children with SEN, EAL & disabilities.

 Story Builders use a variety of creative and arts based techniques to engage with the children in different ways using visual, auditory and kinaesthetic systems of communication to stimulate and interact with children’s individual ways of accessing and learning in the centre.
 The Story Builders will be on hand to support free play with family visitors and ensure that the children and their grown-ups get as much out of the centre as they can.

 In a story building session, the Story Builders use the children’s own ideas from their free play as a starting point and build on what they are interested in.
 They use drama, music, rhythm, rhyme and call and response songs when appropriate to the group and the story.
 Props are used to support the visual learners and children can be involved – taking part as a character, for example – depending on their needs.
 It is a collective story telling session so all children feel supported by each other and the Story Builder throughout.

-We have created Social Stories for our Story World and The Fantastic World of Dr. Seuss to give you and your child an idea of what spaces and sounds to expect when you arrive.
+We have created Social Stories for our Story Worlds and Exhibition to give you and your child an idea of what spaces and sounds to expect when you arrive.
 (Please note: the social story for the Exhibition will soon be updated to reflect our new exhibition, The Tiger Who Came to Tea and The Adventures of Mog the Forgetful Cat.)

 The Mighty Mega Saturday Club